US alarmed as Zimbabwe targets, beats activists amid unrest

 The U.S. also urged Zimbabwe's government to restore access to social media as the country faces its worst unrest since deadly post-election violence in August.
 Zimbabweans this week heeded a nationwide stay-at-home call after the government dramatically increased fuel prices, making gasoline in the economically shattered country the world's most expensive.

 Hungry residents of the capital, Harare, on Wednesday reported being tear-gassed by police as they ventured out to seek food.
 "Are we at war?" one resident asked.
+The city was quiet on Thursday as people stayed home, with schools and many shops closed and soldiers controlling long lines at the few gas stations open.

 Zimbabwe's state security minister late Wednesday said more than 600 people have been arrested.
 Prominent pastor and activist Evan Mawarire was in court in Harare on Thursday, accused of inciting violence online.
 He had been bundled into a police car while clutching a Bible.